eins53740/BD-Canary-MCP/docs/installation/REMOTE_HTTP_DEPLOYMENT.md

 # Canary MCP Remote HTTP Deployment

 This guide documents the migration of the Canary MCP server from local STDIO operation to a remotely hosted HTTP endpoint on `vmhost8.secil.pt`.
 The server continues to use native FastMCP transport, now exposed over HTTP so that all enterprise users can connect without local installations.
+Instructions cover both Linux (systemd) and Windows Server 2022 Standard environments.

 ## 1. Deployment Decisions
 - **Transport**: FastMCP native HTTP transport (`CANARY_MCP_TRANSPORT=http`).
-- **Host / Port**: Bind to `0.0.0.0:6000` on the VM and place behind the corporate reverse proxy (TLS termination recommended at the edge).
+- **Host / Port**: Bind to `0.0.0.0:6000` (listen on all interfaces) unless you have a stricter requirement.
+Setting `CANARY_MCP_HOST` to `0.0.0.0` makes the service remotely reachable via any of the machine’s IP addresses.
+Use the actual server IP only if you want to restrict binding to a single interface.
-- **Runtime**: Python 3.12 in a dedicated virtual environment, running under a `canarymcp` service user.
+- **Runtime**: Python 3.12 in a dedicated virtual environment, running under a service account.
-- **Service Manager**: `systemd` for automatic start-on-boot and crash recovery.
+- **Service Manager**: `systemd` on Linux; NSSM (or Task Scheduler) on Windows to provide Windows-service semantics.

+---

-## 2. Preparing `vmhost8.secil.pt`
+## 2. Linux Deployment (systemd)

+### 2.1 Prepare `vmhost8.secil.pt`
 1. **Create service account**
    ```bash
    sudo useradd --system --create-home --shell /usr/sbin/nologin canarymcp